Nilav2608/E-commerce-marketplace/README.md

 - View detailed product information, including images, descriptions, prices, and ratings.
 - Add products to a cart for later purchase.
 - Secure checkout process for placing orders.
-- User authentication and account management features.
+- Token based User authentication using JWT and account management features.
 - Order tracking and history functionality.
 - Wishlist feature for saving favorite products.